Bloch groups, algebraic K-theory, units, and Nahm's Conjecture

 We note that the proof of Theorem~~\ref{thm.R} relies upon the precise computation of~$K_3(F)$ and the properties of~$c_{\z}$ given above.
 Finally, in view of the near isomorphism between~$B(F)$ and $K_3(F)$, one might guess that the two maps $P_\z$ and $c_\z$ are the same, at least up to a simple scalar.
 This is the content of our next theorem.

-\begin{theorem} For $\nn$ prime to~$M_F$, the map $R_\z$ equals $c_\z^\gamma$ for some $\gamma\in(\Z/\nn\Z)^{\times}$. \end{theorem} The constant~$\gamma$ does not depend on the underlying field --- both our construction and the Chern class map are well behaved in finite extensions, so we can compare the maps over any two fields with the maps in their compositum.
-We conjecture that the constant~$\gamma$ is, up to sign, a small power of~$2$ that is independent of~$\nn$.
-To justify our conjecture, and to determine~$\gamma$, it suffices to compute the image under both maps~$R_\z$ and $c_\z$ of some element of $K_3(F)/\nn K_3(F)$ of exact order~$\nn$.
+\begin{theorem} For $\nn$ prime to~$M_F$, the map $R_\z$ equals $c_\z^\gamma$ for some $\gamma\in(\Z/\nn\Z)^{\times}$. \end{theorem} The constant~$\gamma$ does not depend on the underlying field; both our construction and the Chern class map are well behaved in finite extensions, so we can compare the maps over any two fields with the maps in their compositum.
+We conjecture that the constant~$\gamma$ is, up to sign, a power of~$2$ that is independent of \frankchanged{both~$F$} and~$\nn$. \frankchanged{More optimistically, one might further guess that~$\gamma$ is exactly~$2$.} To \frankchanged{motivate} our conjecture, and to determine~$\gamma$, it suffices to compute the image under both maps~$R_\z$ and $c_\z$ of some element of $K_3(F)/\nn K_3(F)$ of exact order~$\nn$.
 For each root of unity~$\z$ of order~$\nn$, there is a specific element~$\eta_{\z}$ (eq.~\eqref{eq.etaz}) of the finite Bloch group~$B(\Q(\z+\z\i))$ that is of exact order~$\nn$.
-Using the relation of the map $R_\z$ to the radial asymptotics of certain $q$-series called Nahm sums discussed in Section~\ref{sec.nahm}, we will prove \be R_\z(\eta_\z)^4 \= \z \ee (Theorem~\ref{thm.eta}).
+Using the relation of the map $R_\z$ to the radial asymptotics of certain $q$-series called Nahm sums discussed in Section~\ref{sec.nahm}, we will prove \be R_\z(\eta_\z) \= \z^2 \ee (Theorem~\ref{thm.eta}).
 On the other hand, certain expected functorial properties of the map $c_\z$, discussed in Section~\ref{subsection:speculative} indicate that up to sign and a small power of~$2$, we have: \be c_\z(\eta_\z) \overset{?} \= \z\,, \ee and in combination with~\eqref{CompRz} this justifies our conjecture concerning $\gamma$.

-The above-mentioned relation between our \emph{mod~$n$ regulator map} on Bloch groups and the asyptotics of Nahm sums near roots of unity is also an ingredient of our proof of one direction of Nahm's conjecture (under some restrictions) relating the modularity of his sums to torsion in the Bloch group.
+The above-mentioned relation between our \emph{mod~$n$ regulator map} on Bloch groups and the asymptotics of Nahm sums near roots of unity is also an ingredient of our proof of Nahm's conjecture (under some restrictions) relating the modularity of his sums to torsion in the Bloch group.
 The argument, described in Section~\ref{sub.nahmconj}, uses the full strength of Theorem~\ref{thm.R} and gives a nice demonstration of the usefulness, despite its somewhat abstract statement, of that theorem.